Fidelity Group has coalesced its knowledge and experience in ICT and energy to bring a new utility monitoring solution to the channel.

 According to Mercer, providing new insights to drive down monthly resource spending, track building utility usage and costs is essential in a more environmentally aware world.

-“With Buddy there is no need for expensive building management systems as it can affordably gather data to help resellers or their customers recognise saving opportunities,” she commented.
+“With Buddy there is no need for expensive building management systems as it can affordably gather data to help resellers or their customers recognise saving opportunities,” she said.

 “With increasing energy eﬃciency compliances and responsibilities there is a growing need to be accountable for your commercial use.

-“Buddy can help organisations comply with laws set out by SECR (Streamlined Energy and Carbon Reporting) by providing managers with the visibility of energy usage and emissions, reporting statistics and required information.
+"Buddy can help businesses comply to laws set by SECR (Streamlined Energy and Carbon Reporting) by providing managers with the visibility of energy usage and emissions, reporting statistics and required information.